ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-15. Your model performs really well on the test set but poorly in production.
+Q. Your model performs really well on the test set but poorly in production.
 1. What are your hypotheses about the causes?
 1. How do you validate whether your hypotheses are correct?
 1. Imagine your hypotheses about the causes are correct.
 What would you do to address them?

 <details><summary><b>Answer</b></summary>